sirugh/not-chef-gamejam2015/README.md

 - P => Add ingredient #4 to plate

 ## Terminology:

 Trial = One plate in which a user can add food(s).
 Round = Set of all foods applied to N plates over the course of M trials.
-Game = Sequence of Q rounds.
+Match = Sequence of Q rounds.